Juniper/terraform-provider-apstra/docs/resources/datacenter_connectivity_template_system.md

 page_title: "apstra_datacenter_connectivity_template_system Resource - terraform-provider-apstra"
 subcategory: "Reference Design: Datacenter"
 description: |-
-  This resource creates a Connectivity Template suitable for use with Application Points of type System within a Datacenter Blueprint.
+  This resource creates a Connectivity Template suitable for use with Application Points of type system within a Datacenter Blueprint. system Application Points use the following Connectivity Template Primitive hierarchy:
+   - Custom Static Route
 ---

 # apstra_datacenter_connectivity_template_system (Resource)

-This resource creates a Connectivity Template suitable for use with Application Points of type *System* within a Datacenter Blueprint.
+This resource creates a Connectivity Template suitable for use with Application Points of type *system* within a Datacenter Blueprint. *system* Application Points use the following Connectivity Template Primitive hierarchy:
+ - Custom Static Route

 ## Example Usage